azaelalanis/iOXtremeFinal/README.md

 =============

-iOXtreme - Mobile applicaton for iPad that contains information about the global warming, specifically about water care, Aplicación móvil para iPad que contenga información sobre el calentamiento, biodiversity, renewable energy and recycling. global específicamente sobre el cuidado del agua, la biodiversidad, renewable energy and recycling.
-This application will be focused on preschool kids and the content material will be easily used by children of this age.
+iOXtreme - Mobile applicaton for iPad that contains information about the global warming, specifically about water care, biodiversity, renewable energy and recycling.This application will be focused on preschool kids and the content material will be easily used by children of this age.

 	Copyright (C) 2014 - ITESM